 Here are both of the genealogies of Jesus given to us by Matthew and Luke, showing both Mary and Joseph's lineage.
 Similar to Adam, Jesus had no earthly biological father, and in that way both Jesus and Adam could be called "sons of God."
 Yet just like the rest of humanity, Jesus was a real… Continue reading The Genealogies of Jesus, in Luke and Matthew

-TLDR: It's baptism!
-I don't consider myself "baptist."
+TLDR: It's baptism! (and communion) I don't consider myself "baptist."
 I still don't like the connotations associated with being baptist, including a dark history of racism, and other problems.
 For that reason I probably wouldn't have "baptist" in the name of a church I started for my own personal convictions.
-Many Presbyterians will say the same thing… Continue reading What does it mean to be “baptist”?
+Many Presbyterians will say the… Continue reading What does it mean to be “baptist”?

 I was recently asked this question: I have a question about 1 Thessalonians 4:16-17.
 Here is something that’s always confused me: at the end of the chapter it talks about how, when we die, we will “rise” after Jesus decides to come back.
 I have always wondered why so many people say when a loved… Continue reading If believers who have died don’t rise again to life until Jesus returns, how are they also in heaven immediately after death?